Vascular Neurology Fellowship

 Click here to view the informational flyer.

 MUSC offers a one year, ACGME-accredited Vascular Neurology fellowship within the Department of Neurosciences Comprehensive Stroke and Cerebrovascular Center (MUSChealth.com/stroke).
+An additional year of research training is available upon request if candidate is interested.

 Applications should be submitted through the Electronic Residency Application Service (ERAS).